 These are located throughout the building and above the decks.
 They will activate when the heat from a fire rises to a critical level.
 When activated, the sprinklers spray water onto the fire and trigger the alarms.
 The Fire Brigade will automatically be notified.

-Doors in the building are hour fire rate.
+Doors in the building are hour fire rated.
 This means they will withstand heat and flames for a minimum of one hour.
 All fire rated doors are fitted with door closers.
 Please ensure they are not propped open.
-Some doors that require to be left open are fitted with automatic closing devices.
+Some doors that need to be left open are fitted with automatic closing devices.
 Closing not only confines the fire but reduces the rate of burning, confines smoke and allows time to carry out the emergency procedures.